Senior Management Staff

 Donald S. Falk

-As Executive Director of Tenderloin Neighborhood Development Corporation (TNDC), Don Falk leads a community-based, non-profit housing development, management and social services agency in San Francisco with 300 employees and 30 properties containing over 2500 homes housing nearly 3500 people, nearly 25% of whom came to the organization out of homelessness.
+As Chief Executive Officer of Tenderloin Neighborhood Development Corporation (TNDC), Don Falk leads a community-based, non-profit housing development, management and social services agency in San Francisco with 300 employees and 30 properties containing over 2500 homes housing nearly 3500 people, nearly 25% of whom came to the organization out of homelessness.
 From 1982-1994, Mr. Falk held a variety of positions with Jubilee West, a neighborhood based nonprofit that provides services and housing in West Oakland.
 Mr. Falk earned a Master’s in Public Policy from the University of California, Berkeley, and a BA with honors in Economics and Urban Studies from Oberlin College.
 He chairs the Community Leadership Council and serves on the Boards of Directors of Enterprise Community Partners and CSH, the Corporation for Supportive Housing, and he serves on advisory boards of NeighborWorks America, St. Francis Memorial Hospital Foundation and the Federal Home Loan Bank of San Francisco.
 He is the past president of the Nonprofit Housing Association of Northern California, on whose board he served for seven years.

 Chief Operating Officer